How Can A Heat Pump Help Me Save On Energy Costs?

 A heat pump gathers and transfers heat, rather than generating it.
-It works by circulating a chemical refrigerant in gaseous or liquid state.
-A combination of valves, compressors and condensers gets the refrigerant to the right conditions to lose or absorb heat at specific points.
+It works by circulating a chemical refrigerant in a gaseous or liquid state.
+A combination of valves, compressors, and condensers gets the refrigerant to the right conditions to lose or absorb heat at specific points.
 In summer an expansion valve cools the refrigerant just before it enters the home.
 In winter a different expansion valve makes the outside coils suck in ambient heat that can then be condensed and pumped to the inside unit.

 How is it more efficient?